vult-dsp/vult/content/overview.md

 ## Code Generation

-The Vult compiler is a transcompiler which takes Vult code and produces C/C++ or JavaScript code.
+The Vult compiler is a transcompiler which takes Vult code and produces C/C++, JavaScript or LuaJIT code.
 The C/C++ code that can be compiled in any platform with a C/C++ compiler, for example: Arduino or Teensy boards.
 The Javascript that can be run directly in the browser.

 In addition Vult provides templates that generate code that can be directly compiled into a Pure Data external or an object compatible with the Teensy Audio Library.